dmsul/site-source/content/pages/tutorial_workflow_3python.rst

 * Indexes in loops should still be descriptive.
 However, the index inside a list comprehension can be something short like :code:`i` or :code:`x`, provided there is only one variable being looped over.
-* Data or a variable that is intended to be final output should have :code:`out` somewhere in the name.
 * Degrees longitude and latitude will tend to be called :code:`x` and :code:`y` respectively.
 This is not a requirement but we have found that it's easy to mix up "latitude" and "longitude".